clausbroch/node-red-gfconnect/README.md

-Red Connect
+Node Red GFConnect
 ===========

 ### About
-Red Connect is a Node-RED flow for connecting with the Grainfather Connect (G30) brewing system.
+Node Red GFConnect is a Node-RED flow for connecting with the Grainfather Connect (G30) brewing system.

 ### Dependencies
 * node-red-dashboard